-9.1.2 Deactiv ation Analysis
+9.1.2 Deactivation Analysis

-PJM Planning will perform an analysis of the request.
+PJM Planning will perform deactivation analyses, if required, four times per year commencing: (a) January 1, for Deactivation Notices received between October 1 and December 31 of the prior calendar year; (b) April 1, for Deactivation Notices received between January 1 and March 31 of the current calendar year; (c) July 1, for Deactivation Notices received between April 1 and June 30 of the current calendar year; and (d) October 1, for Deactivation Notices received between July 1 and September 30 of the current calendar year.
 PJM Planning will include standard RTEP and NERC criteria for the appropriate seasons and interim years up to the current RTEP period.
 PJM Planning will also coordinate with PJM Operations for operational concerns and interim operational measures.
 In addition, the Independent Market Monitor will analyze the effects of the proposed deactivation with regard to potential market power issues.